PRIDE-Archive/pridepy/README.md

 Download all the raw files from a dataset(eg: PXD012353).
 Warning: Raw files are generally large in size, so it may take some time to download depending on the number of files and file sizes.
+-p in download specifies protocol , Available protocols nows are ftp, aspera, s3 and globus.
+Default is ftp.

 ```python
 $ pridepy download-all-raw-files -a PXD012353 -o /Users/yourname/Downloads/foldername/ -p aspera